Child tax credit expansion left out of congressional omnibus package - NewsBreak

 The child tax credit has been around since 1998, and has been expanded numerous times.

-The post Child tax credit expansion left out of congressional omnibus package appeared first on South Dakota Searchlight .
+The post Child tax credit expansion left out of congressional omnibus package appeared first on Kentucky Lantern .